ONSdigital/dp/GETTING_STARTED.md

   5. Stop each application running in terminal instances and reload the .bash_profile into them by repeating step 2 in each terminal.
   6. Restart each application.
 In the future just repeat steps 3-6 in order to configure a new service authentication token

+## Reaching end-user experience

+### Publishing
+  - Florence will be available at `http://localhost:8081/florence/login`
+  - The website will be available at `http://localhost:8081` (only available after a successful login into Florence)

+### Web
+  - The website will be available at `http://localhost:22000`

 ### Useful resources
 * [Splash-page](https://github.com/ONSdigital/dp-setup/tree/develop/splash-page) (if you get a 404 error following this link, you need to be added to the ONSdigital organisation in GitHub), a list of digital publishing's repositories, environments, and platform-tools
 * [dp-tool](https://github.com/ONSdigital/dp/tree/master/cmd) is a useful tool to grant access to environments and SSH into them when working outside the normal network